6 Best Laptops For SolidWorks (+Hardware Guide) – 2024

 RAM vs File Size

-Another way to look at it is from a filesize standpoint.
-Larger data files mean more complex simulations after all.
+Another way to look at it is by file size.
+Larger data files usually mean more complex simulations, which require more resources to handle smoothly

 Assembly size | <500MB | 500MB-1.25GB | 1.25GB-3GB |